ibm-cloud-docs/blockchain-sw-213/howto/ibp-console-advanced-deployment.md

 * [Hardware Security Module](#ibp-console-adv-deployment-cfg-hsm) - Configure the CA to use an HSM to generate and store private keys.
 * [CA configuration override](#ibp-console-adv-deployment-ca-customization) - Choose this option when you want to override CA configuration. settings.

+### Database and replica sets
+{: #ibp-console-adv-deployment-CA-replica-sets}

+Because redundancy is the key to ensuring that when a node goes down another node is able to continue to process requests, you have the option to configure replica sets for CA nodes.
+For a complete understanding of what replica sets are and how they can be configured for a CA, see this topic on [Building a high availability Certificate Authority (CA)](/docs/blockchain-sw-213?topic=blockchain-sw-213-ibp-console-build-ha-ca).

 ### Sizing a CA during creation